Vanderbilt, MI

 About Vanderbilt, MI

-Vanderbilt is a small community in Michigan with a population of 398 residents.
-The median household income is $56,188 per year, which is near the national average.
-The median age in Vanderbilt is 39.6 years.
+Vanderbilt is a small community located in Michigan with a population of 398 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,188 per year, which is 25% below the national median of $75,149.
+The median age of 39.6 years is close to the US median age of 38.9 years.

 Cost of Living in Vanderbilt, MI